I'll arrive in Manakara with the train from Fianarantsoa but I don't know how to go to Diego Suarez without coming back to Fianarantsoa!

 Road south to Fort Dauphin along the east coast then fly on to Tana / Diego.

-Really, the easiest route is for you to just follow your tracks back to Tana and then you have choices of by road or by air to get to Diego. almost 7 years ago
+Really, the easiest route is for you to just follow your tracks back to Tana and then you have choices of by road or by air to get to Diego. about 7 years ago

 Thank you very much!